 - Treatment: : complete surgical excision of both the cyst and any associated tracts

-Branchial cleft cysts will present in a child as a painless, firm neck mass lateral to the midline.
+Branchial cleft cysts manifest as a painless, firm neck mass lateral to the midline.

 - Can cause dysphagia or airway compromise

-- Prenatal ultrasound : fluid-filled structure that can be single or multilocular
+- Prenatal ultrasound : fluid-filled neck mass with or without septations

-- Treatment: : Small masses may regress spontaneously, but surgical excision is indicated to prevent infection of the mass or airway compromise, as well as for cosmesis.
+- Treatment: : Small masses may regress spontaneously, but surgical excision is usually indicated to prevent infection or airway compromise, as well as for cosmesis.

-- Prognosis: Reccurence is common following surgical excision of extensive hygromas.
+- Prognosis: Recurrence is common following surgical excision of extensive hygromas.